Elite Acrobatic Training Facility

-Thredbo has partnered with the NSW Institute of Sport to create the perfect training ground for the next generation of freestyle riders.
+Thredbo offers the perfect training ground for the next generation of freestyle riders, both on and off the mountain.

 Two Olympic sized trampolines – one with harness and one free